“What separates us from the goals we set is nothing more than a series of decisions made consistently over time.” (Tweet)

 How to Set Sticky Goals (coming soon to a theater near you!)

 Still, there are ways of improving the odds.
-So just in case you have been fighting an uphill battle with goals and resolutions, come back next Monday for 4 secrets to moving into the elite club of the 8%.
+So if you have been fighting an uphill battle with goals and resolutions, click here for 4 secrets to help move you into the elite club of the 8%.
 It will change the way you set (and reach) your goals.

 Your Turn …